What To Do When You Don’t Feel Like Eating During Pregnancy?

 8. Do Not Stop Eating

 It might feel counterproductive to eat only to puke it out later.
-But do not stop eating for the fear of nausea.
-Even if a small amount of food stays inside, then that makes eating worth it.
+But do not stop eating out of fear of nausea.
+Even if a small amount of food stays inside, that makes eating worth it.
+Mindful eating is very essential to minimize less nutritious foods (8).

 We hope you follow the above tips and ensure good nutrition throughout your pregnancy, whether you have nausea or not.
 However, we know this is not easy.